 That is why it is so important to really get to know the God of the Bible.
-Your source of truth is not what someone on social media thinks about him unless, of course, they know the true God of the Bible.
+Your source of truth is not what someone on social media thinks about Him unless, of course, they know the true God of the Bible.
 God’s greatness is far beyond human understanding.
 But the Bible reveals to us part of the picture.
-We can know him through what is revealed by him and about him.
+We can know Him through what is revealed by Him and about him.
 The Old Testament, especially the Psalms, is filled with descriptions of God’s character.
-You can know him.
+That is one of the benefits of studying the Old Testament.
+You can know Him.

 Your Father God Loves You Tenderly

 Sometimes seeing an earthly father love a child well helps me to understand God as my Father.
 Several years ago, I noticed a young man at my church named Jason.
 He was in his early 20s, lived daily with physical difficulties so that he could barely walk.
 His father helped him walk to his seat at church and held him up so he could take the offering during the service.
 What captured my attention is the look of deep, deep love on the father’s face as he interacted with his son.
 That son would never be the star quarterback or ace pitcher or do any of those other “great” things a father might expect from his son.
 Jason’s father did not look at him with disgust or annoyance because he squirmed a lot and needed help to go anywhere.
 He did not look exasperated because he needed to help Jason go to the men’s room right in the middle of a sermon.
 He looked at him with love.
 It was a beautiful picture of a father’s deep love for his son!
 It reminded me how deep our Heavenly Father’s love is for us as well.